Reasonably reasoning AI agents can avoid game-theoretic failures in zero-shot, provably: Related works

 These issues become more acute under repeated games, where payoffs depend on stable, history-contingent policies.
 Multi-agent evaluation benchmarks report large cross-model and cross-game heterogeneity and frequent non-equilibrium dynamics, especially in coordination and social-dilemma regimes \citep{mao2023alympics, duan2024gtbench, huang2024far}.
 Controlled repeated-game experiments similarly find that cooperation/reciprocity can emerge, but is fragile to opponent choice and to seemingly minor prompt or protocol changes \citep{akata2025playing, palatsi2024nicer, willis2025systems}.
 In market-style repeated settings, recent work further documents collusive or supra-competitive outcomes among LLM agents and highlights sensitivity to communication opportunities and wording choices \citep{fish2024algorithmic, agrawal2025doubleauction}.

 Overall, existing results demonstrate meaningful strategic adaptation but do not provide general, zero-shot guarantees that heterogeneous, independently deployed off-the-shelf agents will converge to predictable equilibrium behavior.
-Our paper targets this gap by identifying two basic theory-of-mind capabilities, Bayesian learning of opponents and asymptotic best-response learning, and proving that, under mild conditions, they imply Nash continuation play along realized paths in repeated games, without requiring explicit post-training or cross-agent coordination.
+Our paper targets this gap by identifying two basic theory-of-mind capabilities, Bayesian updating of opponent strategies and asymptotic best-response learning, and proving that, under mild conditions, they imply Nash continuation play along realized paths in repeated games, without requiring explicit post-training or cross-agent coordination.